pnp/PnP/readme.md

 ## Minimal Path to Awesome

-- Clone this repository
+- Clone this repository and follow the instructions below
-- Setup the environment as described below
-- In the command line run:
-  - `npm install`
-  - `gulp bundle`
-  - `gulp package-solution`
-- Upload the generated package to the SharePoint app catalog
-- Install the *PnP - Graph Bot* app in your site
-- In the command line run:
-  - `gulp serve --nobrowser`
-- Play with the bot!

 ## Prerequisites ##